riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

     > way).
 This will help spread awareness of you and your work among
     > your colleagues, and hopefully lead to future collaborations, or
     > other people building upon (and citing) your papers.

+- See [this post](https://www.facebook.com/vipulnaik.r/posts/10202840266223633) by Vipul Naik on whether there is low-hanging fruit for encouraging young people to work on side projects, including web content creation.

+- See [this post](https://www.facebook.com/vipulnaik.r/posts/10202884940740468) by Vipul Naik on whether academic research or blogging produces more social value.

 ## Some remaining questions